 ENVS 400.
 ENVIRONMENTAL SCIENCE SENIOR SEMINAR.
 1 Credit.

 Pre-requisites: ENVS 300 and junior or senior standing.

 Through reading current literature, discussion and writing, students integrate knowledge of chemistry, biology and geology with current environmental issues.

 ENVS 449.
 GIS SPATIAL ANALYSIS FOR THE ENVIRONMENTAL SCIENCES.
 5 Credits.

-This is an advanced course where students learn to build Geographic Information System models for environmental applications.
-In the course, students design, collect data, process data and build several spatial models of increasing complexity.
-Students will learn advanced techniques in Geographic Information Systems including raster processing, analysis methods and layout design and document their projects in a report form and create production quality maps.
-This course stresses independent project design and the development of problem solving skills.
+This is an advanced course where students learn to build Geographic Information System (GIS) models for environmental applications.
+In the course students design, collect and process data, and build several spatial models of increasing complexity and learn more advanced techniques in GIS including raster processing, analysis methods, and layout design.
+Students document their projects in a report form and create production quality maps.
+This course stresses independent project design and the development of problem-solving skills.